Lucia Ďuriš Nicholsonová: Career in national politics

-Member of the European Parliament, 2019–present
+Member of the European Parliament, 2019–2024

-In May 2019 Ďuriš Nicholsonová became one of the 14 Members of the European Parliament from Slovakia, as her political party Freedom and Solidarity (SaS) has won 9.60% of votes, resulting in two mandates.
-In parliament, she is a member of the European Parliament's Committee on Employment and Social Affairs (EMPL) and the Committee on Civil Liberties, Justice and Home Affairs (LIBE).
+In May 2019 Ďuriš Nicholsonová became one of the 14 Members of the European Parliament from Slovakia, as her political party Freedom and Solidarity (SaS) won 9.60% of votes, resulting in two mandates.
+In parliament, she was a member of the European Parliament's Committee on Employment and Social Affairs (EMPL) and the Committee on Civil Liberties, Justice and Home Affairs (LIBE).
 On 18 July 2019 she was elected as chair of the EMPL Committee.

-In addition to her committee assignments, Ďuriš Nicholsonová is part of the European Parliament Intergroup on Trade Unions.
+In addition to her committee assignments, Ďuriš Nicholsonová was part of the European Parliament Intergroup on Trade Unions.

 In 2021, Ďuriš Nicholsonová left the European Conservatives and Reformists (ECR) to join the Renew Europe group in Parliament.
 She was subsequently reelected chair of the EMPL committee, winning 38 votes compared to runner-up Margarita de la Pisa Carrión who won 15 votes.

 In 2023, Nicholsonová created the Jablko political party.
+Her term in the European Parliament ended in 2024.